Skip to main content Skip to footer

 Smart building technologies revolutionize those operations and their components:

-• Using remote monitoring systems and advanced automation, facility managers gain real-time insights on their industrial tablets.
+• Using remote monitoring systems and advanced automation, facility managers gain real-time insights on their rugged industrial tablets.
 IoT systems can let them know, for example, what percentage of the underground garage is in use at certain times of the year or day.

 • Advanced security systems can track guests via their smartphone and guide them to their destination in the building.
 Only the doors and elevators on that route will work for them.
 These systems result in increased operational efficiency.